doctorfree/Obsidian-Media-Vault/README.md

 ### Books

 The 'Books' subfolder of this Obsidian vault was created by exporting my Goodreads library of books to CSV.
 I then used [csvkit](https://csvkit.readthedocs.io/en/latest) and command line tools to convert the CSV format Goodreads data to Markdown.
 Each Markdown document created in this way contains extensive metadata that can be used to query the vault with Dataview.
+See [Books_by_Author](Books_by_Author.md) to view an index of books by author.

 ### CD

 My CDs are catalogued in [Collectorz](https://cloud.collectorz.com).
 See [Process.md](Process.md) for details on how to export a Collectorz library.
+See [CD_by_Artist](CD_by_Artist.md) to view an index of CDs by artist.

 ### Roon

 To index and categorize a [Roon Audio System](https://roonlabs.com) library, the [RoonCommandLine](https://github.com/doctorfree/RoonCommandLine#readme) package was used.
 RoonCommandLine provides command line utilities that can be used to list various aspects of a Roon library.
 The scripts used to produce the Roon markdown for this repository can be found in `Tools/Roon/`.
+See [Beets Albums by Artist](Beets_Albums_by_Artist.md) to view an index of Beets albums by artist.

 #### Playlists